Mixed twistor D-modules: Strict specializability along monomial functions

-\subsection{Strict specializability along monomial functions}
+\section{Strict specializability along monomial functions}

-\subsubsection{Statement}
+\subsection{Statement}

 Let $X$ be a complex manifold.
 Let $D$ be a simple normal crossing hypersurface with the irreducible decomposition $D=\bigcup_{i\in\Lambda}D_i$.
-Let $\nbigm$ be a smooth good-KMS $\nbigr_X(\ast D)$-module.
-For simplicity, we assume the following: \begin{itemize} \item[(A)] $\nbigm$ is equipped with a filtration $L$ in the category of smooth $\nbigr_{X(\ast D)}$-modules, such that $\Gr^L(\nbigm)$ comes from a good wild harmonic bundle. \end{itemize}
+Let $\nbigm$ be a good-KMS smooth $\nbigr_X(\ast D)$-module.
+For simplicity, we assume the following: \begin{description} \item[\bf (A)] $\nbigm$ is equipped with a filtration $L$ in the category of smooth $\nbigr_{X(\ast D)}$-modules, such that, around any $P\in D$, $\Gr^L(\nbigm)$ is the canonical prolongment of a good wild harmonic bundle.
+(See \S11.1 of \cite{mochi7} for the canonical prolongment of wild harmonic bundles.) \end{description}

 Let $\Lambda=I\sqcup J$ be a decomposition.
 Let $g$ be a holomorphic function on $X$ such that $g^{-1}(0)=\bigcup_{i\in K}D_i\subset D$. \begin{prop} Assume $K\subset I$ or $K\subset J$. \begin{itemize} \item $\nbigm[\ast I!J]$ is strictly specializable along $g$. \item For $\star=!,\ast$, there exist $\nbigm[\ast I!J][\star g]$, and we have